Here are my favourite skincare products of the year!

 I also didn’t mention a bunch of products I discovered in November/December, in case I changed my mind a few months later when the newness wears off – if they end up becoming favourites, they’ll be in my 2020 list.

-Here’s the video, scroll down for short text reviews of each product…
+Here’s the video on YouTube, scroll down for short text reviews of each product…

 The Inkey List Vitamin C Serum: Really smooth water-free ascorbic acid product.
 I started using a lot of products from The Inkey List this year and I’m planning to do a whole video on the brand later.